 Brigit is a budget-tracking app that allows fee-free cash advances up to $250.
 There’s a $9.99 monthly membership fee to use the cash advance feature.
 The amount you are allowed to advance is based on your income, banking history, and spending history.

-Brigit is not compatible with several banks, including Chime, Capital One, and Net Spend.
+Brigit is incompatible with several banks, including Chime, Capital One and Net Spend.
 The app is unable to support new Chime customers due to connectivity issues.

 Possible’s website states that they are unable to support Chime accounts.

 What about “earned wage access” apps?

 Earned wage access apps allow you to access some of your pay as soon as you’ve earned it.
 With these, you don’t have to wait until the end of the pay period to collect your money.
 These include Branch, DailyPay, Even, PayActiv and TapCheck.
 However, we’ve excluded these from the list because they’re employer-sponsored programs, so they aren’t open to everyone.
 You can only use them if your employer offers them as a company benefit.

 Before you look for cash advance apps that work with Chime, you should assess the advantages and disadvantages of cash advance apps.

 - You get money fast, so you might be able to save on late fees.